 They prefer living in a dark, cool, moist environment – and they look for lots of organic matter to consume.
 By mulching your garden, you can help the soil retain the moisture that earthworms and your growing vegetables crave.

 Plus, by adding lots of rich compost and organic matter to your soil, you can help to keep them well-fed.
+Add your leftover coffee grounds directly to the soil for an easy nutrient addition.

 3. Leave Your Soil Undisturbed